pybites/pybites.github.io-source/content/launch-pytest-bites.md

 We hope this will not only improve your `pytest` skills, but also **how you think about writing test code**.

-We are putting all Test Bites into a new / dedicated learning path soon, stay tuned ...
+We are putting all Test Bites into a new / dedicated learning path soon so stay tuned ...

-As always have fun and let us know if you have any feedback on this new feature, preferrably on Slack:
+As always have fun and let us know if you have any feedback on this new feature, preferably on Slack:

 - For platform questions use the [#codechallenges](https://pybites.slack.com/archives/C6BGDQQ3B) channel.